StinkyMilo/Prosetta/Frontend/docs/Quickstart_2.md

 # Quickstart - Part 2

 Next, we will write a basic starter program.
-Using (the main editor)[https://stinkymilo.github.io/Prosetta/Frontend/], start with the program below.
+Using [the main editor](https://stinkymilo.github.io/Prosetta/Frontend/), start with the program below.

 ```
 Quickstart Example